-Kalampaka (Meteora) Overview
+Kalampaka (Meteora) On a Budget

 While monks originally sought the solitude and peace of the caves found here, they eventually began to build monastery communities from the 14th to 16th centuries.
 While only 6 of the original 24 monasteries still remain, each have areas open to the public to be explored and admired by visitors